vdbrink/vdbrink.github.io/homeassistant/homeassistant_hacs_afvalbeheer.md

 ### Show conditional, only for the next 5 days

 Show only the waste pickup for the upcoming 5 days.\
-In this case there is only one pickup in the next 5 days otherwise more entities will be visible.
+In this case there is only one pickup in the next 5 days, otherwise more entities will be visible.

 <img src="images_afvalbeheer/pres_5days.png" alt="only for the next 5 days" width="400px">